Paint Problem Solver

 Prevention

-• Select recommended thinner/reducer based on temperature, humidity, air movement, and size of repair.
+- Select recommended thinner/reducer based on temperature, humidity, and air movement.

-• Use recommended spray gun, fluid tip and air cap for the material being sprayed.
-Always adjust the gun for best atomization and balanced spray pattern before paint application.
+- Use recommended spray gun, fluid tip and air cap.
+Always adjust for best atomization and balanced spray pattern.

-• During paint application, hold the gun perpendicular and parallel to the surface.
-Adjust speed of pass, pattern overlap, and distance from the panel to achieve the desired appearance.
+- Hold the gun perpendicular and parallel to the surface.
+Adjust speed, pattern overlap, and distance to achieve desired appearance.

 Cause

-• Insufficient flash/dry time or exceeding the product's maximum recoat time.
+- Insufficient flash/dry time or exceeding maximum recoat time.

 Repair